This post will show how to quickly fix a DVD player not reading a disc.

 DVD may have been an attractive option a decade or two back.
 Today, they’re no longer so.

 So, if you don’t want to put up with DVD rot and your DVD player not reading a disc, you should convert your DVD collection to digital files (MP4 preferred).
-Just in case your DVDs and DVD player start acting up.
+Just in case your DVDs and DVD player cause problems.

 You can do this easily with free DVD rippers.